 Just before leaving Queensland, we caught up with the parents of one of our best friends from North Carolina.
 They graciously invited us into their home and took us on a tour of their island.
 We spend mornings riding bicycles.
 Their helmets had a dozen or so zip ties sticking out of them.
 They were supposed to be a deterrent during the swooping season to keep away the Australian magpies.
 They are known for leaving nasty gashes on the head that can require stitches.

 In the evenings we ate dinner together and enjoyed long discussions about politics, retirement, and life in general.

-We love the outback, the solitude, adventure, and even the strange sounds in the night.
-Even more we love the opportunity to just “be” with people.
+We love the outback, the solitude, the adventure, and even the strange sounds in the night.
+Even more, we love the opportunity to just “be” with people.
 Time to listen and time to experience is more valuable to us than any five-star hotel.